 So, we thought we should try and redress the balance.

-Earlier this year we approached Ecologi, an environmental organisation who fund climate positive projects around the world.
+In 2021 we approached Ecologi, an environmental organisation who fund climate positive projects around the world.

 We were attracted by their simple mission and their commitment to transparency.